 Festivals in Georgia: Batumoba

-Batumoba is a day of Batumi – a bright and colorful Georgian Black Sea resort.
-Of course this day is not celebrated in Batumi on such a grand scale as in the capital, but anyway, the participants will be able to take part in many interesting events.
+Batumoba is a day of Batumi – a bright and colourful Georgian Black Sea resort.
+Of course, this day is not celebrated in Batumi on such a grand scale as in the capital, but anyway, the participants will be able to take part in many interesting events.
 This day the city is beautifully decorated, concepts, concerts with the participation of both local and foreign musical groups are organized.
 The main festival event is Gandagana.
-Generally «gandagana» is the name of traditional Adjarian dance.
+Generally, “gandagana” is the name of a traditional Adjarian dance.
 And during Gandagana which lasts two days, you will be able to get acquainted with primordial rustic traditions of that region.
 Festival usually falls on September 3-4.

 Festivals in Georgia: Rtveli

 One of the main autumn events in Georgia is the ingathering of grapes.
 For Georgia, the ancient winemaking country in the world, it is not just an ordinary process of agriculture, that is a real ritual that unites all the relatives and friends.
-There is no an exact date of Rtveli as it depends on the harvesting dates of a specific region.
-We advise you to visit the region of Kakhetia – the center of winemaking in Georgia.
-In this picturesque region, this festival is held with a special scale and color.
+There is no exact date of Rtveli as it depends on the harvesting dates of a specific region.
+We advise you to visit the region of Kakheti – the centre of winemaking in Georgia.
+In this picturesque region, this festival is held on a special scale and colour.
 And despite the fact that Rtveli is a family event, visitors can also take part in it.
 The hosts will be only happy!
-Ripe bunches of grapes are cut with a knife and put in the baskets, then the harvest is shifted in the clay containers – kvevri. Аfter harvesting starts the festive meal – the table is full of delicious local dishes – appetizing barbecue, khachapuri, local cheese, freshly baked bread and, of course, home-made wine.
-Rtveli is full of fun, fun, noise and jokes.
+Ripe bunches of grapes are cut with a knife and put in the baskets, then the harvest is shifted in the clay containers – kvevri. Аfter harvesting the festive meal starts – the table is full of delicious local dishes – appetizing barbecue, khachapuri, local cheese, freshly baked bread and, of course, home-made wine.
+Rtveli is full of fun, noise and jokes.

 Festivals in Georgia: Cheese Festival

 Would you like to taste the unique varieties of Georgian and Caucasian cheese?
 Then we recommend not to miss the annual cheese festival in Georgia, which became international in 2015.
 Earlier the festival was held in Tbilisi, but recently it was decided to hold the event in the winning region.
-Therefore, this year «the cheese holiday» took place on July 24 at the ancient city of Mtskheta.
-During the festival, the guests had an opportunity to taste a variety of cheeses: strong and hard dambal-khacho cheese, spicy guda, tenili kveli woven into a braid, cheeses in soaked in oil, honey, spices and even wines.
+Therefore, “the cheese holiday” mostly takes place in June, but in 2020 it will move on the months of spring.
+During the festival, the guests had an opportunity to taste a variety of cheeses: strong and hard dambal-khacho cheese, spicy guda, tenili kveli woven into a braid, cheeses soaked in oil, honey, spices and even wines.
 Just an urgent piece of advice: visit the festival when you are hungry!
 During the festival, peasants demonstrate the ancient tools for making cheese and tell interesting facts.
-So if you are interested in the world of the cheesemaking
+So if you are interested in the world of the cheesemaking.

 Festivals in Georgia: Tbilisi Jazz Festival

 Tbilisi Jazz Festival is a huge event, which is traditionally attended by world-known leading musicians.
-It is important to note that in addition to the world-famous groups, in the event are also involved the young Georgian jazz performers.
+It is important to note that in addition to the world-famous groups, the young Georgian jazz performers are also involved in the event.
 Last year’s festival was attended by legends of jazz – Diana Krall, Esperanza Spalding, Avishai Cohen, Edmar Castaneda and others.
-This year the festival will take place from 29 October to 4 November.
+Generally, the festival takes place between the second half of July and the first half of August, but this year it will take place in Spring.